ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 ### Provision a Postgresql service

+If you plan to use Postgresql as a data source instead of using csv file, then you need to provision a Postgresql service in IBM Cloud.
 Use the [product documentation](https://cloud.ibm.com/docs/services/databases-for-postgresql) to provision your own service.
 Define service credential and use the `composed` url, the database name and the SSL certificate.
 Use the following commands to get the certificate:

 ```shell
 ibmcloud login
 ibmcloud cdb cacert <database deployment name>
 ```

+Save this file as `postgres.pem` under the simulator folder.

 ### Set environment variables

 As part of the [12 factors practice](https://12factor.net/), we externalize the end points configuration in environment variables.
 We are providing a script template (`scripts/setenv-tmp.sh`) to set those variables for your local development.
 Rename this file as `setenv.sh`.
 This file is git ignored, to do not share keys and passwords in public domain.

 The variables help the different code in the solition to access the Event Stream broker cluster and the Postgresql service running on IBM Cloud.

 ### Building a python development environment as docker image